zhackdtech/marxfolio---vhtml/README.md

 - 🌱 I’m currently learning **Web Development**

-- 📝 I regularly write articles on [https://zhackdtech.github.io/portfolio-wilmarx/](https://zhackdtech.github.io/portfolio-wilmarx/)

 - 📫 How to reach me **wilmarx.cayabyab@gmail.com**

 ## 📝 Description

-**Marxfolio** is a well-designed and fully functional portfolio website that is built with React.js and Three.js.
+**Marxfolio** is a well-designed and fully functional portfolio website that is built with HTML5, CSS3, JavaScript, Bootstrap5, and JQuery.
 It is a fully responsive website that works well on all devices.

 </details>